jamesrcounts/jamesrcounts.com/_posts/2019-10-14-azdo-safe-terraform-pipelines.md

 #### Extract artifact files

 The build artifact itself is a gzipped tar archive, and we must extract it before we can access the plan file and use it.
-The Terraform documentation mentions to use the _exact_ matching absolute path as the location on the build agent when unpacking this archive.
+The Terraform documentation mentions using the _exact_ matching absolute path as the location on the build agent when unpacking this archive.
 However, in practice, I've found that matching the relative path to `System.DefaultWorkingDirectory` works fine when dealing with the `azurerm` provider.

 #### Download a specific version of `terraform`